8 Super Convenient Resources for Foreign Language E-books

 And e-books offer a full array of genres—from textbooks to novels.
-Chances are if you can find them in hard copy, you can find them in e-book form.
+Chances are, if you can find them in hard copy, you can find them in e-book form.

-So it’s time to write your Declaration of Independence from hard copy books and check out these great sources for foreign language e-books!
+Check out these great sources for foreign language e-books!

 Why Read Foreign Language E-books?